thiennp/frontend-mastery-hub/levels/98/README.md

-# Level 98: Performance Testing
+# Level 98: Accessibility Testing

 ## Overview
-This level focuses on performance testing and provides comprehensive learning materials, examples, and projects.
+This level focuses on accessibility testing and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of performance testing
+- Understand the core concepts of accessibility testing
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns